tomrcc/rosey-astro-starter/README.md

     - Tricky parts
       - Where does Rosey build the pages that are using the content dir approach eg. es/es/docs/, or just es/docs
 - Handle right aligned languages like jp
-- Integrate with smartling/deepl/chatgpt or something similar
+- Integrate with an automatic translation service like smartling/deepl/chatgpt or something similar
+  - Send away untranslated values
+  - Receive auto generated translation
+  - Editors can check and edit the results in CC data editor
-- Detect whether a duplicate entry with a translation exists already when creating a new entry
+- Check whether a duplicate entry with a translation exists already when creating a new entry
 - Translations in the visual editor with Bookshop
   - Have switch input: showTranslationsInVisualEditor
   - A select is hidden/shown depending on the value of showTranslationsInVisualEditor with the values of the env var LOCALES